 Extra curricular clubs are provided by internal and external providers.
 We have a varied mix of external providers for children to choose between from lunchtime language club, judo and yoga to clubs provided by staff e.g. chess, cookery and website bloggers.
 The clubs run by staff are voluntary in their own time and show the dedication they have to our children and commitment to them being the best that they can be.

 We have the highest expectations for the children within the School and this has been reflected in our academic results.
 We want to work with not only our parent carer body but also our community to ensure that our children have a clear understanding of who they are and where they fit.
 This is demonstrated in events such as the Remembrance Beacon Ceremony in Downley village which was attended by the Head Boy and Girl who also gave a speech for the 100 years' anniversary to commemorate the end of The Great War.
 Our Head Girl and Boy also attend Parish Council Meetings, which as democratically elected officers supporting the running of the school they should.
 This also support education for the real world.
 Within this, we encourage children to develop their interests.
 WE encourage the children to run their own projects such as designing and building reading igloos to demonstrate use of recycled plastic and provide a quiet place to read during breaks.
 This was run in the children's own time and organised by them, again demonstrating skills for the future and a drive for knowledge that we are able to enhance.

-We are now moving forward to link this to British Values and Rights Respecting Schools Award in this academic year.
+We are now moving forward to link this to British Values and having gained our Bronze award we are working towards our silver Rights Respecting Schools Award in this academic year.